Enika2003/customer-analytics-platform/README.md

 ## Key findings

 **Revenue is seasonal.** Both years show the same Q4 spike.
-Any retention or acquisition campaign should account for this — October is not the time to run experiments, it's the time to convert.
+Any retention or acquisition campaign should account for this, October is not the time to run experiments, it's the time to convert.

 **Most customers are at risk or lost.** 3,839 customers sit in the At Risk bucket.
 These are people who bought at least once but haven't been retained.
 The business question this raises: are they one-time buyers by nature, or is there a retention problem?

 **A tiny group of wholesale buyers drives outsized revenue.** The 42 Champions and Loyal customers almost certainly account for a significant portion of total revenue.
 Losing one of them hurts far more than losing 100 regular customers.

-**Churn is predictable but not perfectly.** An AUC of 0.81 means the model is genuinely useful for prioritising who to target with a retention campaign — but it's not certain.
+**Churn is predictable but not perfectly.** An AUC of 0.81 means the model is genuinely useful for prioritising who to target with a retention campaign, but it's not certain.
 The 24% false positive rate means some "at risk" customers would have stayed anyway.